babelsociety/website/content/blog/in-depth-economy/index.md

 In Babel we have several mechanisms to cope with that.

+### Active involvement

+Babel emphasizes active involvement.
+If our desires aren't met by our current production, then it is up to us to satisfy it.

+For example, suppose that there isn't enough bread in our community due to lack of bakeries.
+If we perceive it as a big lack, then it would be normal in Babel to join a bakery and learn the trade, or perhaps research how to produce more bread.

+How we'll solve the issue depends on our aptitude, but the point is to act upon a problem we care for, solving it for both ourselves and the community.

+**Don't wait for others, act!** Others will help and follow, but it's up to everyone to improve our community.

 ### Prediction

 Because we track everything, once we accrue enough data we can statistically predict future consumption for each product and adapt our production accordingly.